lit/lit.dev/packages/lit-dev-content/site/docs/v1/lit-html/writing-templates.md

 One specific use case where an empty text node causes issues is when you're using a `<slot>` element inside a shadow root.

-This use case is very specific to [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), and you probably won't encounter it unless you're using lit-html as part of LitElement or another web components base class.
+This use case is very specific to <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM" target="_blank" rel="noopener">shadow DOM</a>, and you probably won't encounter it unless you're using lit-html as part of LitElement or another web components base class.

 Imagine you have a custom element, `example-element`, that has a slot in its shadow DOM: